PrefectHQ/prefect/docs/start/README.md

 This hostname label ensures that only local agents started on this machine can execute your registered flow.
 Without labels, your flow might get picked up by other agents running in your infrastructure, or your locally running agent would attempt to execute other flows - potentially even flows that it can't access!

 Labels are a powerful feature of Prefect Cloud, providing fine control over exactly what flows your agents can execute.
-Keep an eye out for an upcoming tutorial that will cover running a flow with custom labels.

 ## Video Guides